bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

 searching these plugins arose in the past years.

-And the conclusion, you can use all these plugins and integrate them into your Axon Ivy installation to interact seamlessly between your favorite plugin set and the built-in Axon Ivy features.
+And the conclusion, you can use all these plugins and integrate them into your |axon-ivy| installation to interact seamlessly between your favorite plugin set and the built-in |axon-ivy| features.

 .. note::

-   Please follow the installation instructions of the specific plugin to integrate it into your Axon Ivy installation
+   Please follow the installation instructions of the specific plugin to integrate it into your |axon-ivy| installation